 - Let them help you focus on breastfeeding.
-My husband was so helpful at fetching pillows, propping me into position, running for water or an “emergency” snack, or giving me his third person perspective as to whether or not they baby was latched properly.
+My husband was so helpful at fetching pillows, propping me into position, running for water or an “emergency” snack, or giving me another opinion about whether or not the baby was latched properly.
 He grabbed the baby and changed the diaper, while I got myself situated.

 9. Expect challenges, but know that it gets better!